Netcentric/accesscontroltool/docs/Configuration.md

 property | comment | required
 --- | --- | ---
-private | The PKCS#8 private key in one of the following formats: [PKCS#8 PEM](https://tools.ietf.org/html/rfc7468#section-10)(optionally encrypted with AEM's Crypto Support or [PKCS#8 Encrypted PEM](https://tools.ietf.org/html/rfc7468#section-11).
+private | The PKCS#8 private key in one of the following formats: [PKCS#8 PEM](https://tools.ietf.org/html/rfc7468#section-10) (optionally encrypted with AEM's Crypto Support) or [PKCS#8 Encrypted PEM](https://tools.ietf.org/html/rfc7468#section-11).
 One of the following approaches can be used for protecting the sensitive private key: <br/>1.
-Use value interpolation with secrets with an [unencrypted PKCS#8 private key](https://tools.ietf.org/html/rfc7468#section-10) (only supported on AEMaaCS and since v2.7.0) </br>2.
-Use AEM Crypto Support to encrypt the [unencrypted PKCS#8 private key](https://tools.ietf.org/html/rfc7468#section-10) (only supported since v2.7.0)</br>3.
-Use [encrypted PKCS#8 private keys](https://tools.ietf.org/html/rfc7468#section-11) (better algorithms only supported with Bouncy Castle and even those provide weaker encryption than 1. or 2.
-In this case the encryption password must be given in `privatePassword`</br>Non-encrypted keys should be used with care!
+Use value interpolation with secrets with an [unencrypted PKCS#8 private key](https://tools.ietf.org/html/rfc7468#section-10) (only supported on AEMaaCS and since v2.7.0, **recommended option for AEMaaCS**) </br>2.
+Use AEM Crypto Support to encrypt the [unencrypted PKCS#8 private key](https://tools.ietf.org/html/rfc7468#section-10) (only supported since v2.7.0, **recommended option for AEM Classic**)</br>3.
+Use [encrypted PKCS#8 private keys](https://tools.ietf.org/html/rfc7468#section-11) (better algorithms only supported with Bouncy Castle and even those provide weaker encryption than 1. or 2, therefore **rather use one of the other options**).
+In this case the encryption password must be given in `privatePassword` ()</br>Non-encrypted keys should be used with care!
 In case of encrypted private keys  | yes privatePassword | The password for decrypting the encrypted private key.
+Only necessary if the (no longer recommended) encryption approach 3. from above is chosen.
 The password itself can be encrypted with the AEM Crypto Support (i.e. encrypted with the AEM master key of the according instance).
 Alternatively one can rely on value interpolation for this value.
 Once the key is added to the keystore this password is no longer relevant as then the private key is encrypted with the password of the AEM keystore itself. | no public | The public DER key in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-13). .
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set) certificate | The certificate in PEM format as defined in [RFC 7468](https://tools.ietf.org/html/rfc7468#section-5.1).
 If both `certificate` and `public` are set `certificate` takes precedence. | no (either public or certificate needs to be set)

 It is recommended to store the values for `private`, `public` and `certificate` in the [YAML literal style](https://yaml.org/spec/1.2/spec.html#id2795688) for readability reasons.

-Usually keys are stage/environment-specific i.e. listed in run-mode specific yaml fragments.
-At least the encrypted `privatePassword` normally differs (due to the different Crypto Support master keys).
+Usually keys are stage/environment-specific i.e. listed in run-mode specific yaml fragments or use value interpolation.

 #### Creation of key pair